Irish Air Corps: National Army Air Service

+As the National Army Air Corps' capabilities were modest, and the Anti-Treaty IRA forces had no air force for it to engage in any event, the Air Corps played a minimal role in the Irish Civil War.
+It was renamed the Irish Army Air Corps as the Irish Free State reorganised its defence forces as part of Defence Forces Act 1924.

 The Air Corps

 Early years

 With the establishment of the Defence Forces in 1924, the Air Service became the new Army's Air Corps and remained part of the Army until the 1990s.

-In 1938 four Gloster Gladiator biplane fighters were delivered – a further eight were ordered but were embargoed by the outbreak of the Second World War.
+In 1938 four Gloster Gladiator biplane fighters were delivered – a further eight were ordered but were embargoed by the outbreak of World War II.
 Other aircraft purchased from the United Kingdom before the outbreak of war included 16 Avro Anson Mark I maritime patrol bombers, 3 Supermarine Walrus amphibians, 6 Westland Lysander Mark II army co-operation aircraft and a number of trainers.

 World War II (The Emergency)

 During World War II (or The Emergency) there are no records of Air Corps planes engaging any belligerent aircraft, although dozens of escaped barrage balloons were shot down.
 Requests for more aircraft from Britain resulted in 13 obsolete Hawker Hector biplane light bombers being supplied during 1941.
 Twelve Hawker Hurricane Mk.
-Is were initially ordered for the Irish Army Air Corps in 1940 but were not delivered due to a wartime embargo imposed by the British Government.
+Is were initially ordered for the Irish Army Air Corps in 1940 but were not delivered due to a wartime embargo imposed by the British government.
 Eleven Hurricane Mk.
-Is were eventually delivered to the Air Corps, from surplus R.A.F. stocks, between July 1943 and March 1944, and the Hurricane Mk.
-I (no.93), that crash-landed in Co.
-Wexford in 1940, was the twelfth aircraft.
+Is were eventually delivered to the Air Corps, from surplus RAF stocks, between July 1943 and March 1944, and the Hurricane Mk.
+I (no.93), that crash-landed in County Wexford in 1940, was the twelfth aircraft.
 These were supplemented by 6 Hawker Hurricane Mk.
 IIcs that were delivered to the Irish Army Air Corps in March 1945, to eventually replace the Hurricane Mk.
 Is of No. 1 Fighter Squadron.
-Supplied from surplus R.A.F. stocks, the Hurricane Mk.
+Supplied from surplus RAF stocks, the Hurricane Mk.
 IIcs were the last batch of aircraft to be delivered to the Air Corps before the end of World War II.
 The Hurricanes were the first monoplane fighter aircraft to enter service with the Air Corps and were also the first aircraft capable of reaching 300 m.p.h. in level flight.
 The Hurricane gave the Air Corps a proven modern fighter, and – at peak – 20 flew in Irish colours.

 163 belligerent aircraft force-landed in Ireland during the war, and in this way, the Air Corps acquired a Lockheed Hudson, a Fairey Battle, and three Hawker Hurricanes.